Left Continue shopping

 • licorice-based chewable lozenges

-• capsules with peppermint oil or ginger (if tolerated)
+• pieces with peppermint oil or ginger (if tolerated)

 • probiotics to support gut flora